Yarra Bank Highway: History

 With construction starting on the Swan Street Bridge in 1946, traffic levels along Alexandra Avenue were predicted to rise and an underpass underneath St Kilda Road was proposed in 1948, to replace the existing at-grade intersection with City Road; funds were set aside to plan an underpass along Alexandra Avenue in April 1952.
-The passing of the Melbourne (St Kilda-Road Underpass) Lands Bill 1969 through the Parliament of Victoria on 22 April 1969, converted Crown Land in the area to a road reserve, enabling Melbourne and Metropolitan Board of Works (MMBW) to award a A$2 million contract to Leighton Contractors.
-The Melbourne and Metropolitan Tramways Board installed new tracks along Nolan Street (today Southbank Boulevard) to reach Sturt Street in May 1970 to divert away from the former alignment along City Road where it met the new overpass.
+The passing of the Melbourne (St Kilda-Road Underpass) Lands Bill 1969 through the Parliament of Victoria on 22 April 1969, converted Crown Land in the area to a road reserve, enabling Melbourne & Metropolitan Board of Works (MMBW) to award a $2 million contract to Leighton Contractors.
+The Melbourne & Metropolitan Tramways Board installed new tracks along Nolan Street (today Southbank Boulevard) to reach Sturt Street in May 1970 to divert away from the former alignment along City Road where it met the new overpass.
 Construction on the overpass began in April 1970, and was eventually completed and opened to traffic by the end of 1971.
 Responsibility for the underpass was transferred from the MMBW to the Country Roads Board on 1 July 1974.
 The passing of the Melbourne (Snowden Gardens) Land Act 1975 on 2 May 1975 allowed the remaining Crown land between the underpass and the Yarra River to be reserved as a site for the Arts Centre Melbourne, with Hamer Hall eventually completed there in 1982.

 Yarra Bank Highway (as its constituent roads) was signed as Metropolitan Route 2 along City Road and Alexandra Avenue in 1965; it was replaced by Tourist Drive 2 in 1989.
 Metropolitan Route 20 was also signed along City Road, Alexandra Avenue and Swan Street (today Olympic Boulevard) in 1989.